Aayushyaash/JSAssessment/ETH PROOF Beginner EVM Course/Readme.md

 ## Description

 This is a simple contract written using the Solidity programming language.
 It demonstrates how an actual contract works and behaves on a blockchain network.
-First, we will create multiple state variables that will store the basic information of the tokens, such as their name, abbreviation, total supply, and map the balance of the account to their address.
+First, I have created multiple state variables that will store the basic information of the tokens, such as their name, abbreviation, total supply, and map the balance of the account to their address.

 It has two functions: